-The sub-fund will invest at least 80% of its NAV in equities and sovereign bonds that qualify as aligned with the E/S characteristics promoted (#1).
+The sub-fund will invest at least 80% of its NAV sovereign bonds that qualify as aligned with the E/S characteristics promoted (#1).

-The sub-fund is allowed to invest up to 20 % of its NAV in cash, cash equivalents, commodities or derivatives (#2 Other).
+The sub-fund is allowed to invest up to 20% of its NAV in cash, cash equivalents, derivatives or corporate bonds (#2 Other).